-As of the date of approval of this Recommendation, ITU had not received notice of intellectual property, protected by patents, which may be required to implement this Recommendation.
+As of the date of approval of this Recommendation, ITU had received notice of intellectual property, protected by patents, which may be required to implement this Recommendation.
 However, implementors are cautioned that this may not represent the latest information and are therefore strongly urged to consult the TSB patent database.

-© ITU 2001
+© ITU 2006

 All rights reserved.
-No part of this publication may be reproduced or utilized in any form or by any means, electronic or mechanical, including photocopying and microfilm, without permission in writing from the ITU.
+No part of this publication may be reproduced, by any means whatsoever, without the prior written permission of ITU.